acdirican/producers-and-consumers-in-the-cafeteria/README.md

-# Producers and- Consumers in the Cafeteria
+# Producers and Consumers in the Cafeteria

 This project is an implementation of producer-consumer problem in a cafeteria scenario using monitors (synchronized).